salcedoe/MtMdocs/docs/imaging/electromagneticRadiation.md

 ![converging vs diverging lenses](images/lens-converging-diverging.jpg){ width="650"}

->**Figure  2.5.2**.
-Rays of light entering (a) a converging lens and (b) a diverging lens, parallel to its axis, converge at its focal point F. The distance from the center of the lens to the focal point is the lens’s focal length $f$.
+>**Rays of light entering (a) a converging lens and (b) a diverging lens, parallel to its axis, converge at its focal point F.** The distance from the center of the lens to the focal point is the lens’s focal length $f$.
 Note that the light rays are bent upon entering and exiting the lens, with the overall effect being to bend the rays toward the optical axis.

 Notice the relationship between the focal point and the lens.
 In a converging lens, parallel rays of light converge onto the focal length.